Maximal Correlation Secrecy: Relationship to other Secrecy Criteria

 As pointed out by Maurer~\cite{Maurer94thestrong}, mutual information is too loose a criterion if it is not required to approach zero because it does not guarantee hiding any bit (or more generally any function) of the message.
 For an $n$ bit message and an $s$-bit key the mutual information is lower bounded as $I(M;C)\ge n-s$ and this bound can be achieved simply by encrypting the most significant $s$ bits of $M$ perfectly and sending the rest of the bits in the clear.
 Hence unless $s\ge n$, mutual information cannot guarantee that any bit of $M$ is not leaked.
 There are other ciphers that can achieve the same minimum mutual information but ensure better secrecy.
 For example, suppose we wish to encrypt a 2-bit message $M\sim\U(\{0,1,2,3\})$ using a 1-bit key $K\sim\Bern(1/2)$.
 Let $C_{1}=M+2K\mod4$ be the cipher which encrypts only the most significant bit of the message and $C_{2}=M+K\mod4$ be another cipher that achieves $I(M;C)=1$.
 It is easy to see that using $C_2$, Eve cannot correctly guess any bit of the message with probability greater than $3/4$ signifying that $C_{2}$ provides better secrecy than $C_{1}$.
 Moreover the second cipher achieves lower maximal correlation $\rho_{\mathrm{m}}(M;C_{2})=\sqrt{2}/2$ than the first $\rho_{\mathrm{m}}(M;C_{1})=1$, hence maximal correlation is a better measure of secrecy than mutual information.

 We now formalize the relationship between maximal correlation secrecy and the mutual information secrecy measures of strong secrecy~\cite{Maurer94thestrong}, weak secrecy~\cite{Wyner1975d}, and leakage rate~\cite{Csiszar--Korner1978}.
-We first show that $\rho$-maximal correlation secrecy guarantees a small mutual information. \begin{prop} Let $X$ and $Y$ be two discrete random variables, then {
+By the following proposition which follows from Theorem 5 in \cite{gibbs2002choosing}, a $\rho$-maximal correlation secrecy guarantees a small mutual information. \begin{prop} Let $X$ and $Y$ be two discrete random variables, then {